 - Higher Corporation for Specialized Economic Zones (ZonesCorp)

-Types Of Entities In Abu Dhabi Free Zone
+Types Of Entities In the Abu Dhabi Free Zone

-Any of the individual or corporate entity can establish a venture in any of Abu Dhabi Free Zones in any way from the following down below:
+Any individual or corporate entity can establish a venture in any of Abu Dhabi Free Zones in any way from the following down below:

 Free Zone Limited Liability

 An independent legal entity is known as a limited liability company (LLC), which can be established with an individual shareholder, corporate shareholders, or can be a combination of both.
 The minimum capital that is required to start up a company depends on the type of company one chooses to establish.

 Branch Of A Foreign Company